-The International Betting Integrity Association (IBIA), formerly known as ESSA, has reported a significant decline in suspicious betting alerts for 2019.
-IBIA is a non-profit association whose members include many of the world’s largest regulated betting operators, Bet365, WilliamHill, Betfred to name a few.
+The International Betting Integrity Association (IBIA), has reported a significant decline in suspicious betting alerts for 2019.
+IBIA is a non-profit association whose members include many of the world’s largest regulated betting operators.
+Bet365, WilliamHill, Betfred to name a few.
 The board of directors has consisted of managers from WilliamHill, Betway, Ladbrokes, PaddyPower Betfair, etc. It worths mentioning that Pinnacle and some of the biggest Asian powerhouses are not members of the Association.
 Keep that in mind when reading the report.

 Members of the association have full access to the integrity watchdog’s monitoring and alert platform, while also allowing them to share suspicious activity reports along with a network of other operator members.

 The figure is down

 A total of 183 alerts across 12 different sports were reported to authorities during 2019.
 The figure is down 31% compared to 2018.
 Most bettors consider football as the most manipulated sport.
 But IBIA’s data shows that Tennis generates most concerns with 101 reports for the year.
 Football generated 49 alerts, while basketball followed with just eight alerts.
 Other popular sports like table tennis, volleyball and ice hockey attracted a number of alerts.

 Europe was responsible for the majority of reports, totalling 87 alerts.
 The report surprised us massively showing the UK is the country with the most generated alerts in Europe.
 Countries that were expected to be on the top of the list are almost lost at the bottom.
 Asia generated 52 alerts, 34 of which were related to tennis while only 10 alerts were linked to football.
 The report provides details for suspicious betting activities in several countries and sports.